Non-Human Identity (NHI)

 ENISA Threat Landscape 2025Confirms identity- and credential-themed risk acceleration2025EU government

-Different sources differ on the exact ratio (45:1 vs 82:1; SailPoint reports 69% of orgs have more machine than human, ~half 10×) but agree on the structural point: NHIs outnumber humans by an order of magnitude or more, and growth is exponential.
-The exact 82:1 figure is single-vendor and should be cited as CyberArk-specific; the directional claim is well-corroborated.
-See Source Triangulation Audit §Claim 1.
+Sources differ on the exact ratio (45:1 vs 82:1; SailPoint reports 69% of orgs have more machine than human, ~half 10×) but agree on the structural point: NHIs outnumber humans by an order of magnitude or more, and growth is fast.
+The exact 82:1 figure is single-vendor (CyberArk-specific); the directional claim is well-corroborated.
+The per-figure provenance, vendor-conflict labels, and independent corroboration live in the Source Triangulation Audit §Claim 1, which is the citation home for the vendor rows that carry no public deep link (CyberArk, Rubrik, SailPoint, GitGuardian).

 Why human-identity controls fail for NHIs